ErrorTzy/writings/notes/Casation_And_Explanation/Notes.md

 the ideal solution: to reduce the latter to the former (explain pushes and pull by information)

-Railton: not argument, but account which is more isomorphic to reality
+**Railton**: not argument, but account which is more isomorphic to reality

 > possible way out: pluralism!
 With levels of reduction
 > Problem for minimalism: existential claim: that's all that exists